doctrine-extensions/DoctrineExtensions/README.markdown

 ### Recent Updates

+- Optimized to support unique index on slug, except concurent update flush.
+Now it takes less queries to perform the slug operations.
 - Implemented more abstracted functionality for getting and setting field properties.
 - Implemented slug type case and separator configuration.
 Example camel cased and underscored
 slug: Example_Slug, default: example-slug.